Taking the “green train” to the loading port

 Porsche is reducing CO2 emissions thanks to sustainable logistics transport

 “The considered use of resources and environment-oriented, energy-efficient activities are firmly anchored in Porsche’s corporate strategy”, says Oliver Bronder, Vice President Logistics and Production Control at Porsche AG.
 “The transition to green energy for rail traffic is a logical step and another milestone towards CO2-neutral production.”
-Throughout this year, the company plans to expand its climate-neutral rail transport further.
+Throughout this year, the company plans to further expand its climate-neutral rail transport.
 By connecting the loading port in Bremerhaven to Kornwestheim, the proportion of vehicles transported by rail should increase by around 45 percent.
-This means a further reduction in polluting lorry transport, avoiding another 650 tons of climate-damaging CO2 each year.
+This means a further reduction in polluting lorry transport, avoiding another 650 tonnes of climate-damaging CO2 each year.

-Since January 1, 2017, the sports car manufacturer has harvested green energy from wind, water and solar sources at all sites, and has been able to record the various sources of energy transparently.
-From 2020, the company will convert the heat supply at the main plant in Zuffenhausen to biogas, saving up to 5,000 additional tons of carbon dioxide per year.
+Since January 1, 2017, the sports car manufacturer has harvested green energy from wind, water and solar sources at all sites, and has been able to transparently record the various sources of energy.
+From 2020, the company will convert the heat supply at the main plant in Zuffenhausen to biogas, saving up to 5,000 additional tonnes of carbon dioxide per year.